Tyler Herro Player Props: Heat vs. Cavaliers

 Tyler Herro Insights vs. the Cavaliers

-- Herro is responsible for attempting 15.7% of his team's field goal attempts this season with 17.1 per game.

-- He's put up 8.2 threes per game, or 18.6% of his team's shots from beyond the arc this season.
+- Herro is averaging 8.2 three-point field goal attempts per game this season, which is 18.7% of his team's shots from beyond the arc.

-- Herro's opponents, the Cavaliers, have one of the NBA's slowest tempos with 98.8 possessions per game, while his Heat rank 26th in possessions per game with 99.5.
+- The Heat rank 26th in possessions per game with 99.4.
+His opponents, the Cavaliers, have one of the slowest tempos with 98.8 possessions per contest.

-- The Cavaliers are the best defensive team in the NBA, giving up 106.6 points per contest.
+- The Cavaliers are the best defensive squad in the league, giving up 106.5 points per contest.

-- Giving up 11.4 made 3-pointers per game, the Cavaliers are the second-ranked team in the league.
+- Conceding 11.4 made 3-pointers per game, the Cavaliers are the second-ranked team in the NBA.

 Tyler Herro vs. the Cavaliers